Scaling a Value

 • Related Articles

 Formats & Formulas Formats & Formulas provide a flexible way to control how tag data is displayed throughout your project.
-Where Formats & Formulas Can Be Applied Formats & Formulas can be configured in two locations: 1.
-Tag Level (Communications ...
+Where Formats & Formulas Can Be Applied Formats & Formulas can be configured in two locations, at the Tag Level (from the tag ...

 • Alert Thresholds - Setting High (HH H) or Low (LL L) for a Sensor Tag